fossabot/proteic/README.md

 - `serve`: launches an http debug server on (http://localhost:8080/)[http://localhost:8080/]
 - `serve:watch`: launches an http debug server and automatically refreshes the browser after every change

+### JSDocs

+If you need more information about the ProteicJS API, you can visit our JSDocs <a href="http://proteus-h2020.github.io/proteic/docs/gen/">site</a>